 You might be curious about how powerful your graphics card is?
 And that’s really an interesting thing to know which helps you find out if your graphics card is really performing as it should be.
 As a graphics card is definitely the most important part of a Gaming PC, it should perform at its best so that you get the highest possible fps according to its capability.

 What do you need to know?

-Currently, there are dozens of great graphics cards that are bought on a day to day basis all around the world and many gamers face problems regarding the performance in gaming.
+Currently, there are dozens of great graphics cards that are bought on a day-to-day basis all around the world and many gamers face problems regarding their performance in gaming.
 You may or may not find a problem with your graphics card after building your PC but it’s better to check what performance others are getting who own the same GPU as you have.
-Definitely, different configurations will yield different results and even though you might use exactly the same components, your system will still show some variation in performance but that should not exceed 5% error margin.
+Definitely, different configurations will yield different results and even though you might use exactly the same components, your system will still show some variation in performance but that should not exceed a 5% error margin.